I work in the modeling and film industries, and I like to share insights into both businesses.

-Being a director is a huge responsibility because the crew, cast, producers, and audience counts on you, delivering a piece of professional art.
+Being a director is a huge responsibility because the crew, cast, producers, and audience counts on you to deliver a piece of professional art.

 A director beats his heart and soul throughout the production from pre-production, production, and post-production.
 He is the drive that makes the film a believable and understandable story.
 He is the drive that makes the film a credible and coherent narrative.

 So, if you are thinking about becoming a director, you need to have an open heart.
 You need to care about people in general.
 Then, you know you can care about your crew and actors.
-Otherwise, reconsider your desire or quest because a director is a people person as well as a technical whiz-bang.
+Otherwise, reconsider your desire or quest because a director is a people person and a technical whiz-bang.

-Good luck with your career, and let me know about all your successes.
+Good luck with your career, and let me know about your successes.

 © 2007 Kenna McHugh